AsumVictor/endiAPI/docs/AUTHENTICATION.md

 ## Testing

-You can test the authentication system using:
+Test the authentication system using:

 1. **Swagger UI**: Interactive API documentation at `/api-docs`
 2. **cURL commands**: As shown in the examples above